About John Bandler

 More

-John serves on a number of boards, some as an advisor, and some in a fiduciary role.
-John has interests and hobbies outside of the above professional pursuits, including trees, plants, gardening, and food allergies, and most importantly is a father, husband, and son.
+John has interests and hobbies outside of the above professional pursuits, including trees, plants, gardening, and food allergies.
+Most importantly he is a father of two, husband, and son.

-Other bios on the web
+Other bios on the web or social media presence

 By now you have read more than enough about John, but he also has bios sprinkled other places on the web as well, including